 Semiconductors, at the heart of electronic and optoelectronic devices, necessitate high-purity materials and expensive manufacturing processes.
 On the other hand, emerging applications frequently require a combination of the electronic and optical properties of inorganic semiconductors and cost-effective solution-based fabrication techniques suitable for industrial-scale manufacturing.
 Colloidal quantum dots (QDs) have emerged as a versatile platform for integrating proven inorganic semiconductor materials into high-performance optoelectronic devices via solution-based fabrication methods at ambient temperatures rather than costly, ultra-high-vacuum, high-temperature device manufacturing processes in recent years.

-Colloidal quantum dots are a type of semiconductor nanocrystals with a typical size in the range of 2-20 nm.
-They comprise a crystalline inorganic semiconductor core coated with a shell of organic molecules.
-Due to the presence of inorganic and organic constituents, these colloidal nanocrystals combine the chemical processibility of molecular compounds with the semiconductor materials’ well-understood electronic and optical properties.
+Colloidal quantum dots are semiconductor nanocrystals with typical sizes ranging from 2 to 20 nm.
+They are made up of a crystalline inorganic semiconductor core surrounded by an organic molecule shell.
+Because of the presence of inorganic and organic constituents, these colloidal nanocrystals combine the chemical processibility of molecular compounds with the well-understood electronic and optical properties of semiconductor materials.

 Colloidal quantum dots may enable conceptually new photoconversion strategies in the future due to the quantum-confined colloidal nanomaterials’ unique physical properties.
 In QDs, for example, charge carrier multiplication can produce multiple electron-hole pairs from a single absorbed photon.